About U.S. Virgin Islands

 Some features of USVI culture are maintained on a wide basis such as steel pan bands which are available through schools and community groups.
 Other aspects such as traditional dress, dance and music are maintained by smaller groups that work to keep these important traditions alive.

 Events and holidays are an excellent reflection of the Caribbean-American culture.
 There are local holidays and all American holidays are recognized.
-Events include Carnival, Chili Cook Offs, Fishing Tournaments, Caribbean Food Fairs and Concerts featuring Calypso, Reggae, Blues, Jazz and Classical.
+Events include Carnival, Chili Cook-Offs, Fishing Tournaments, Caribbean Food Fairs, and Concerts featuring Calypso, Reggae, Blues, Jazz, and Classical.

 Culture in the USVI is uniquely Caribbean-American.
 Christmas is celebrated with Santa Claus and Guavaberry Rum.
 A BBQ might include burgers and potato chips as well as chicken and Johnny cakes.
 Radio stations play top American tunes and oldies in addition to Caribbean hits.
+Some of the best local food can be found in small roadside stands such as Vinnys or Dushi By the sea, Serving up Curry Goat, Oxtail, stewed pork, and local fish just to name a few

 The first residents of the present United States Virgin Islands (USVI) were the Ciboney, Caribs, and Arawaks.
 In 1493, Christopher Columbus visited these islands.
 He had been searching for a route to India and consequently he called the people he encountered Indians.
 Columbus named the beautiful islands ‘The Virgins’ in reference to the legendary beauty of St. Ursula and her 11,000 virgins.